-Embarking on your college journey as an introvert may seem like a daunting task, especially if you don’t know anyone at your college yet.
+Going to college as an introvert may be daunting, especially if you don’t know anyone at your college yet.
 However, fear not!
-Making friends in college as an introvert is not only possible but can be an enriching experience that helps you grow as a person.
+Making friends in college as an introvert is not only possible but can also be a great experience that helps you grow as a person.
 In this guide, we’ll explore 11 actionable steps to help you make friends in college as an introvert.

 Table of Contents